codebar/tutorials/ruby/lesson4/tutorial.md

 - coaches and
 - students

-Create an `add_participant` method that has a `member` attribute.
-If the member is a Coach, then it get added to the `coaches` list.
-If a member is a student, it gets added to the `students` list.
+Create an `add_participant` method that accepts a `member` attribute.
+If the Member is a Coach, add them to the `coaches` list.
+If a Member is a Student, add them to the `students` list.

 Create another method `print_details` that outputs the details of the workshop.